mrparkers/terraform-provider-keycloak/docs/resources/ldap_custom_mapper.md

 Allows for creating and managing custom attribute mappers for Keycloak users federated via LDAP.

 The LDAP custom mapper is implemented and deployed into Keycloak as a custom provider.
-This resource allows to specify the custom id and custom implementation class of the self-implemented attribute mapper.
+This resource allows to specify the custom id and custom implementation class of the self-implemented attribute mapper as well as additional properties via config map.

 The custom mapper should already be deployed into keycloak in order to be correctly configured.

 ## Example Usage